plotly/dash-component-boilerplate/README.md

     $ python -m unittest tests.test_render
     ```
     The Dash team uses these types of integration tests extensively.
 Browse the Dash component code on GitHub for more examples of testing (e.g. https://github.com/plotly/dash-core-components)
 - Publishing your component to NPM will make the JavaScript bundles available on the unpkg CDN.
-By default, Dash servers the component library's CSS and JS from the remote unpkg CDN, so if you haven't published the component package to NPM you'll need to set the `serve_locally` flags to `True`.
+By default, Dash serves the component library's CSS and JS from the remote unpkg CDN, so if you haven't published the component package to NPM you'll need to set the `serve_locally` flags to `True` (unless you choose `False` on `publish_on_npm`).
 We will eventually make `serve_locally=True` the default, [follow our progress in this issue](https://github.com/plotly/dash/issues/284).
 - Watch the [component boilerplate repository](https://github.com/plotly/dash-component-boilerplate) to stay informed of changes to our components.